AadilMdhusain/SoftwareSystemsLab/README.md

 List of Questions of Hands on List 2-

-1. Write a separate program (for each time domain) to set a interval timer in 10 sec and 10 micro second-
+1. Write a separate program (for each time domain) to set a interval timer in 10 sec and 10 micro second- \n
    a.
-ITIMER_REAL
+ITIMER_REAL \n
    b.
-ITIMER_VIRTUAL
+ITIMER_VIRTUAL \n
    c.
-ITIMER_PROF
+ITIMER_PROF \n
 2. Write a program to print the system resource limits.
 Use getrlimit system call.
 3. Write a program to set (any one) system resource limit.
 Use setrlimit system call.
 4. Write a program to measure how much time is taken to execute 100 getppid ( ) system call.
 Use time stamp counter.